How to apply to volunteer

 - Be 18 or over on the date you need to arrive at Reading Festival.

-- Be available for a briefing at Reading Festival at 19:00 on Tuesday 23rd or 19:00 on Wednesday 24th (the briefing you need to attend is shift pattern dependent).
-Please note when the shift preferences are available, if you chose one of the shift patterns which include a Wednesday shift and are confirmed for this, you will need to arrive on the Tuesday (from midday) to be booked in and have your onsite briefing at 19:00 on the Tuesday prior to your first shift on the Wednesday.
+- Be available for a briefing at Reading Festival at 19:00 on Tuesday 22nd or 19:00 on Wednesday 23rd (the briefing you need to attend is shift pattern dependent).
+Please note when the shift preferences are available, if you choose one of the shift patterns which include a Wednesday shift and are confirmed for this, you will need to arrive on the Tuesday (from midday) to be booked in and have your onsite briefing at 19:00 on the Tuesday prior to your first shift on the Wednesday.

 - Wear a Reading Festival tabard when completing your volunteer shifts.

 - Produce documents to prove your right to work and volunteer in the UK.

 Proving your right to work and volunteer in the UK

 To work or volunteer at Reading Festival with Hotbox Events you must have the right to work and volunteer in the UK.
 Under the Immigration, Asylum and Nationality Act of 2006 Hotbox Events is required by law to check your right to work and volunteer in the UK.

 For further information please read the Borders and Immigration section in our festival FAQs.

 We work very hard to make sure everyone who volunteers with us at Reading Festival has an amazing experience and this of course includes your volunteering shift pattern!